ehmatthes/learning_log_heroku_test/README.md

 This should probably not be the default buildpack behavior.
 I would anticipate having a set of config variables, such as `AUTO_CONFIGURE_ALL`, `AUTO_CONFIGURE_DB`, `AUTO_CONFIGURE_STATIC`, and maybe one or two more if needed.
 This way, as a user begins to customize their deployment, they can turn any or all of these flags off and customize each aspect of deployment.

+Technical notes
+---

+All of the Heroku-specific deployment configuration is done in an `autoconfigure` script, which you can see [here](https://github.com/ehmatthes/heroku-buildpack-python/blob/simplify_deploy/bin/steps/autoconfigure).

 Note about *fake_deploy.txt*
 ---